veliovgroup/spiderable-middleware/README.md

 Router.go('/another/page'); // framework's navigation !pseudo code
 ```

+> [!IMPORTANT]
-__Note__: *Only 4 redirects are allowed during one request after 4 redirects session will be terminated.*
+> *Only 4 redirects are allowed during one request after 4 redirects session will be terminated.*

 ## API